-There is only one accommodation on Sumilon Island and that is the Bluewater Sumilon Island Resort.
-This 4-star resort features its very own private beach, a freshwater lagoon, outdoor infinity pool, 2 restaurants, glamping tents, beachside cottages and private villas!
+There is only one accommodation on the island and that is the Bluewater Sumilon Island Resort.
+This 4-star resort features its very own private beach, a freshwater lagoon, outdoor infinity pool, 2 restaurants, glamping tents, beachside cottages, and private villas!

-The cottages are very spacious and fitted with 2 large double beds that sleeps up to 4 people.
-Inside the rooms are flat-screen tv, work desk, free wifi, air conditioning, private bathroom and ocean views.
+The cottages are very spacious and fitted with 2 large double beds that sleep up to 4 people.
+Inside the rooms are flat-screen tv, work desk, free wifi, air conditioning, private bathroom, and ocean views.

 The private villas are spacious with the same facilities and features as the cottages though additionally, each villa has its own private swimming pool.